 Isn’t it something that any web hosting provider already does?

 Not really!
 Take a look at Cloud hosting offerings announced by different providers and you will that they are Virtual Private Servers delivered from any Cloud computing platform.
 What we do is a High Availability cPanel based virtual hosting.
 This means that we offer Shared Hosting accounts hosted on a Cloud.
 We have a cluster of servers, which feature load-balancing and High Availability and the accounts of our Shared Hosting customers reside on top of the cluster.
 It is an excellent service, because our customers save money and time on software licensing and on virtual private server management.
-We use a technology called Fuscan Linux Cloud to automate cPanel Cloud management and provisioning of virtual hosting accounts on the cloud.
+We use a technology called SingleOS Linux Cloud to automate cPanel Cloud management and provisioning of virtual hosting accounts on the cloud.
 It is a new technology and we were one of the first to implement it.

 I’m skeptical when it comes to Cloud computing.
 Nowadays everyone is speaking about it and most providers claims to have it.
 At the same time it requires a huge investment to build a Cloud computing hosting service?
 So how could a small or a middle-size d hosting company afford to own a cloud computing infrastructure ?